radianttap/Ambar/README.md

 >
 > Any of various kinds of subterranean or barn-like granary, depending on context, in Iran, Turkey, Russia or the Balkans.

 Core Data stack I use for my Core Data based apps.
-It acts as replacement for `NSPersistantContainer` Apple added in iOS 10 SDK.
+Act as replacement for `NSPersistantContainer` Apple added in iOS 10 SDK.
 It supports iOS 12+, watchOS 6+, tvOS 12+.

 The library is fairly small and well commented.
 Supports SQLite and in-memory store types.